Chapter 4. A Little Exploration

 This is because dno is based on make (specifically GNU make) and understands the dependencies between everything that it builds.
 If you update a source file, dno knows that the object for that source file has to be recreated because the object depends on that source file.
 Similarly, if that object file is part of a library, then the library depends on the object and must also be rebuilt.
 And if the library or object is part of an image file, then the image depends on the library or object, and dno will re-link it.

-All of these dependencies are discovered automatically by dno.
+All of these dependencies are discovered automatically by dno whenever it needs to know them.

-What all of this means, is that dno will only do as much work as it has to in order to achieve anything.
-This makes compilations much faster and more efficient, making dno more pleasant to use than the standard, much slower, tools.
+What all of this means is that dno will only do as much work as it has to in order to ensure everything is up to date.

 We have been introduced to a number of different dno invocations: